(Published in 2006)

-You could say Justin Kiggins (Flinn class of 2002) suffers from the classic Flinn Scholar dilemma—difficulty choosing one interest at the cost of another.
+You could say Justin Kiggins (Flinn Scholars Class of 2002) suffers from the classic Flinn Scholar dilemma—difficulty choosing one interest at the cost of another.

 After much deliberation, Justin, who had considered options as diverse as music performance, seminary, and engineering, began at Arizona State University pursuing a major in music therapy.